Mr. Brian Kamoie, JD, M.Phil, MPH

 U.S. Naval Academy

 Brian Kamoie serves as the Department of Homeland Security (DHS) Distinguished Chair of Leadership at the Vice Admiral James B. Stockdale Center for Ethical Leadership at the United States Naval Academy, where he brings extensive experience in crisis leadership, organizational development, national security policy, and higher education.
+He teaches courses on leadership and American government to future sailors and Marines, along with delivering leadership training and strengths coaching to empower faculty, staff, coaches, and midshipmen to make courageous ethical decisions.

 From 2017-2019, Mr. Kamoie served as Associate Administrator for Mission Support at the Federal Emergency Management Agency (FEMA).
 In that role, he led an organization of over 1,200 personnel in delivering five lines of business support before, during, and after disasters, including record-breaking hurricanes, wildfires, and flooding.
 Those services included information technology and cybersecurity, human capital, procurement, physical and personnel security, and administrative services (including facilities, occupational health & safety, privacy, records management, and environmental programs).